owenmartincs/Undergraduate-Work-Samples/OCaml/README.md

-This repository contains my final project for Harvard's CS 51 class, Abstraction and Design in Computation, which teaches design, abstraction, testing, and debugging skills.
+This repository contains a copy of my final project for Harvard's CS 51 class, Abstraction and Design in Computation, which teaches design, abstraction, testing, and debugging skills.